 Rest assured, your home is not too bright, too hot, too cold, too damp or too dry for you to successfully harbour an indoor garden, or at least one or two potted beauties.
 There is more than one plant for every one of those situations, and caring for them is relatively simple.
+Look for the best house plants for low light, clean air, bathrooms and easy care.

 In fact, the hardest thing is often selecting your favourite container.
 From sleek ceramic to rustic terracotta, perfectly patterned to organic and shapely, there are so many beautiful designs hitting shop shelves at the mo!